Why Choose Us?

 Our Montessori students are integrated within the wider school.
 They participate in all general school activities.

 The Montessori class attracts a pupil donation over and above the school donation.
-This is currently set at $50.00 per week.
 This is payable to the Hawkes Bay Montessori Education Trust.

 For more information visit www.hawkesbaymontessori.org.nz .